Heck yes! You CAN Sanitize With Sunshine.

 I didn’t think so.

 Take the objects that need disinfection outside.
 If you have a wall or clothesline, items can be laid on them.
-Laying them on the ground would only make them dirty.
+Putting them on the ground would only make them dirty.
 If you have allergies, try to pick a place that will be blocked from a lot of wind or a season that won’t have many of your allergens blowing about.

 Check the weather forecast.
 Choose a day where there is little to no chance of rain.
 Try to pick a day where there’s the most amount of direct sunshine available.